wavesplatform/Waves/docker/README.md

 ## About the image
-This Docker image contains scripts and configs to run Waves Node for `mainnet`, 'testnet' or 'stagenet' networks.
+This Docker image contains scripts and configs to run Waves Node for `mainnet`, `testnet` or `stagenet` networks.
 The image is focused on fast and convenient deployment of Waves Node.

 GitHub repository: https://github.com/wavesplatform/Waves/tree/master/docker